Dendrobyte/Advent-Of-Code-2021/README.md

   - Log: Getting the 'formula' for part 1 took me a second, as I had to add an extra day and extra age based on the fact I decremented before the logic, but otherwise the recursive solution on each fish is what worked for me.
 Seeing as part 2 is taking... ages... to run for the test cases, we'll do something more straightforward based on days, not fish in the input.
 Still takes a while, but it's shorter.
 Shoutout to @esilverm for the hint on optimizing it more.

 - [x] Day 7 -- [Day 7 Python File](Day_7.py) | [Part 2](Day_7-2.py)
   - Time: 6 minutes for part 1.
+About 13 for part 2, did it in a class oops.
   - Log: I just figured that I could find the median... and then that worked.
 You'll see why it took me 6 minutes if you look at the code.
 This... doesn't work for part 2.
+I just brute forced part 2 but I do want to come back to see the 'proper' way of doing this because it took a while haha.

 - [ ] Day 8 -- [Day 8 Python File](Day_8.py) | [Part 2](Day_8-2.py)
   - Time: